 Attorney Commentary on No-Fault Statute: MCL 500.3108

-Survivor’s loss, personal protection benefits, scope maximum benefits
+Survivor’s loss, personal protection insurance benefits; scope; maximum benefits

-If your spouse or child was killed in a car or truck accident, then Michigan’s No-Fault insurance law may allow for a benefit called survivor’s loss, also known as wrongful death benefits.
-These benefits go to the survivor of the deceased individual killed in the accident.
-The survivor of the decedent is entitled to reimbursement of contributions of tangible things of economic value, that dependents would have received for support if the person killed had not suffered wrongful death.
+If a person’s spouse, parent or even child was killed in a car or truck accident, then Michigan’s No-Fault insurance law may allow for a benefit called survivor’s loss, which is also known as wrongful death benefits.

 The No-Fault Attorneys of Michigan Auto Law